 I am a historian of Latin America, the Caribbean, and the Atlantic World.
 My research focuses on Cuba and the Caribbean, comparative colonialism and slavery, and the Black Atlantic.
 Methodologically, I seek to write history that moves across regional, imperial, and national boundaries, integrating diverse stories normally told separately.
 I am also committed to the practice of writing history “from below” and the challenging archival work that makes reconstructing the experiences of historically marginalized peoples possible.

-My book The Occupation of Havana is a longue durée history of the causes, central dynamics, and enduring consequences of a crucial incident of imperial warfare, the British invasion, occupation, and return of Havana (1762-3) during the final stages of the Seven Years’ War (1754-1763).
+My book The Occupation of Havana is a longue durée history of the causes, central dynamics, and enduring consequences of a crucial incident of imperial warfare, the British invasion, occupation, and return of Havana (1762-3) during the final stages of the Seven Years’ War.
 The book focuses on the central but overlooked role that people of African descent played in this event and uses it to show how African-descended peoples and rivalry over the slave trade shaped and reshaped European empires.
+It has won several prizes, including the James A. Rawley Prize in Atlantic History from the American Historical Association, the Murdo J. McLeod Prize of the Southern Historical Association, the Biennial Book Prize of the Forum on European Expansion and Global Interaction, and a Special Commendation from the Association of Caribbean Historians.

 Currently, I am collaborating on a documentary film about the siege of Havana being produced jointly by a Cuban, American, and British team.
-We will film in Havana.
 I am also developing projects on maritime marronage in the eighteenth-century Caribbean (or those who escaped slavery by sea) and the relationship between African and indigenous slavery in Spanish empire.

 I teach classes on imperialism, slavery, race, and revolution in Latin America and the Caribbean, from before Columbus to the present day.
 I especially love integrating the study of art, film, music, and dance into the history classroom.
 Graduate students working with me pursue diverse themes in Latin American, Caribbean, and Atlantic history.